TeamEpochGithub/iv-q1-detect-sleep-states/test/score_tests/readme.md

-# This directory is for metric and loss tests
+# This directory is for metric tests